IbDX/QuizGen/README.md

     ```

 3.  **Set Environment Variable:**
-    Create a `.env` file (or set in your environment) with your Google Gemini API Key:
+    Create a `.env` file with your API Key:
     ```
     API_KEY=your_google_gemini_api_key
     ```